|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 9: To Vishakhapatnam

 Today we travel to Vishakhapatnam, stopping in the early morning to visit a local market as they trade and sell livestock, baskets and so much more to local villagers.
 Today is a long travel day so upon arrival you will have a free evening to relax before our early flight the next day.
-Dinner and overnight in Vishakhapatnam.

 Day 10: Fly to Chenni, Drive to Mahabali Puram

 We fly from Vishakhapatnam to Chenni where we will then travel to Mahabali Puram.
 Chennai is the state capital of Tamil Nadu and is the fourth largest city in India.
 Upon arrival in Chenni, we will stop to have lunch in a local restaurant where the best South Indian coffee is served.
 We then have a scenic drive to Mahabalipuram (also known as Mamallapuram), once a flourishing port of the Pallava Kings of Kanchipuram.
 Upon arrival we will have a relaxing evening, enjoying the sun set over the Bay of Bengal.
-Dinner and overnight in Mahabali Puram.

 Day 11: Shore & Varaha Cave Temples (UNESCO)

 We explore Mahabali Puram with a visit to the Shore Temple, a UNESCO World Heritage Site, originally constructed around the 7th century and which contains shrines dedicated to Shiva and Vishnu.
 We continue onto the Five Rathas (Pancha Pandava Rathas dating from the 7th century and ending with the UNESCO World Heritage Site and Varaha Cave Temple.
 After lunch we will visit the Arjuna's Penance, also known as the Descent of the Ganges which has been designated as a World Heritage Site.
-Dinner and overnight in Mahabali Puram.

 Day 12: Pondicherry - Sri Aurobindo Ashram

 This morning we drive to Pondicherry to explore this ancient city, which was prosperous as early as the 1st century.
 Legend has it that Sage Agastya built his Ashram here and Pondicherry became a Vedic center.
 The French became the rulers in 1816, ruling until it became a part of India.
 We walk through the French streets before we visit the famous Sri Aurobindo Ashram and The Sri Vedapureeswarar Temple.
-Dinner and overnight in Pondicherry.

 Day 13: Thanjavur - Brihadeewarar Temple